AdamSobieski/Argumentation/Documents/Templates.md

 ## Text

 There are a number of text templating systems, e.g., [Handlebars](https://handlebarsjs.com/), [Liquid](https://liquidjs.com/), and [Jinja](https://jinja.palletsprojects.com/en/stable/).
-Handlebars templates have a content type of `text/x-handlebars-template`, Liquid templates `application/liquid`, and Jinja templates `text/jinja`.
+For including these templates in multipart MIME messages, Handlebars templates have a content type of `text/x-handlebars-template`, Liquid templates `application/liquid`, and Jinja templates `text/jinja`.

 ## Markup